Capacity to Litigate Certificate | Capacity to Conduct Proceedings Assessment

 Our flagship one-visit service for straightforward, decision-specific matters such as routine wills, Lasting Powers of Attorney, property transactions or day-to-day health-and-welfare choices.
 A registered assessor applies the MCA 2005 two-stage test, adding a MoCA cognitive screen whenever helpful.
 You receive a clear, CPR 35-compliant report within 5–10 working days—fast, court-ready, and accepted by solicitors nationwide.

-Our Mental Capacity Assessments start at just £496.00
+Our Capacity to litigate Assessments start at just £707.00

 Built on the same gold-standard foundations but engineered for higher-risk, contested or high-value scenarios—large estates, family conflict, suspected undue influence or rapid cognitive change.
 After a brief phone triage, we complete targeted psychometric tests at Visit 1 and the formal capacity interview at Visit 2.
 The result is a CPR 35-compliant report plus a plain-English Psychometric Summary that quantifies cognitive, emotional and vulnerability factors—extra armour when a decision may be challenged.